venkatvghub/nodejs-go-wasm/README.md

 - **WASM nil pointer dereference**: Ensure you are not passing nil or empty buffers to Go WASM functions.
 - **base64url import errors**: Use `import base64url from 'base64url';` and call `base64url.default(...)` for encoding.
 - **TypeORM/reflect-metadata**: Ensure `import 'reflect-metadata';` is the first import in your entry file.
+- **Decryption returns junk characters**: Check for proper null byte handling in the decryption logic.

 ---